pho5nix/Red-Threat-Redemption/README.md

 ### 4. pfSense Logs Integration
 [pfSense Guide](./docs/pfsense-logs.md)
-- Install and configure Syslog-ng
+- Install and configure Syslog-ng.
-- Configure system logs for Syslog-ng
+- Configure system logs for Syslog-ng.
 - Configure Syslog-ng for pfBlocker.
 - Vector pipelines for ingestion and parsing.
 - Kibana data views for pfSense syslog and pfBlocker.